vszakats/hb/docs/contribs.md

 ## hbsqlit3

-Harbour wrapper for SQLite version 3.
-This library allow access an SQLite database using Harbour.
+SQLite3 bindings for Harbour.
+This library allow access an SQLite3 databases using Harbour.

 ## hbssl

-Harbour wrappers for OpenSSL.
+OpenSSL bindings for Harbour.
 Supports SSL, SSL_CIPHER, SSL_CTX, RAND, SSL_SESSION (and more) modules.

 ## hbtip